railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 Changing the menu
 -----------------

-As administrator, and using the web client, select a menu item (but don't click it).
+You can change the way menu items appear and the actions they trigger by using the menu :menuselection:`Administration --> Customization --> User Interface --> Menu Items`.
+This opens a search view where you may locate the menu item to be edited by entering its entire name (specified as menu hierarchy) in the :guilabel:`Menu` field or specifying its immediate parent menu name in :guilabel:`Parent Menu`.

-Click on the line containing :menuselection:`Administration --> Translations --> Import/Export --> Export a Translation File`
+As an example, locate the menu item \ ``Administration/Translations/Import / Export/Export Translation`` \
-(but not on the string \ ``Export a Translation File``\   itself) and click the :guilabel:`Switch` button to bring up the menu item as an editable form (you can do the same using the GTK client – there you select the line and click the :guilabel:`View` button instead).
+and click on this entry to open its corresponding form.

-You could now edit this form (**but don't do that, read the next paragraph first!**) – change its :guilabel:`Parent Menu`, which moves the entry to a different part of the menu system; edit its :guilabel:`Menu` name to change how it appears in the menu tree, or give it a new :guilabel:`Icon`.
+You could now edit this form (**but do not do that, read the next paragraph first!**) – change its :guilabel:`Parent Menu`, which moves the entry to a different part of the menu system; edit its :guilabel:`Menu` name to change how it appears in the menu tree, or give it a new :guilabel:`Icon`.
 Or you could give it a new :guilabel:`Action` entirely